SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Introduction

 Then, to make the speech module aware of the contextual information extracted from the language module, we design an alignment loss to align the representations from both modules in a shared latent semantic space.
-In detail, we propose two alignment methods, i.e. sequence-level and token-level, to leverage a small amount of paired speech and transcripts and minimize the disparity between the audio representation from the speech module and the text representation from the language module.
-In this way, the speech representation will carry not only the acoustic information but also the contextual knowledge from the text.
+In detail, we propose two alignment methods, a sequence-level one and a token-level one, that leverage a small amount of paired speech and text to minimize the disparity between the acoustic representations from the speech module and the textual representations from the language module.
+In this way, the speech representations will carry not only the acoustic information but also the contextual knowledge from the text.
 After this alignment, when text input is absent during fine-tuning, the speech module alone can produce representations that bridge the speech input and the language understanding output.

 We conduct extensive evaluations on several downstream SLU tasks, including Fluent Speech Commands for intent detection, Switchboard for dialog act classification, CMU-MOSEI for spoken sentiment analysis, and Spoken SQuAD for spoken question answering.
-AlignNet achieves superior results in all datasets.
-For example, AlignNet improves the previous state-of-the-art accuracy on the Spoken SQuAD dataset by 6.2\%.
-Furthermore, we show that AlignNet can perform well even given a tiny portion of the labeled training data in downstream tasks.
+SPLAT achieves superior results in all datasets.
+For example, SPLAT improves the previous state-of-the-art performance on the Spoken SQuAD dataset by more than~10\%.
+Furthermore, we show that SPLAT can perform well even given just a tiny portion of the labeled training data in downstream tasks.